Research Interests: Controls

 MEMS inertial sensorJob Interests: post-doc, Academic, industry R&D

 Parsa Taheri received his B.S. degree in Mechanical Engineering from Sharif University of Technology in 2010.
-He also received a MS degree in Mechanical Engineering from San Jose State University in 2012.
+He received a MS degree in Mechanical Engineering from San Jose State University in 2012.
 He joined UCD MEMS Lab in 2012 under the supervision of Prof. Horsley.
 He is currently pursuing his PhD at UC Davis.

 Micro Rate-Integrating Gyroscope [BPN603]